Infineon/XMC-for-Arduino/libraries/I2S/README.md

 If you are using XMC1000 family boards, the recommended sampling rate is 12 kHz as higher values might interfere with the microcontroller speed.
 Since both `Serial` and `I2S` use USIC interrupts, there could be a problem with processing remaining code as the processor could get locked out via interrupts.

-However, if you are using an XMC4000 board such as a XMC4700 Relax Kit, you shouldn't have to worry about these issues in particular.
+However, if you are using an XMC4000 board such as a KIT_XMC47_RELAX_5V_AD_V1, you shouldn't have to worry about these issues in particular.

 ### Data delay
 Sometimes, it also makes sense to adjust the data delay, which is the delay between a changing WA/LRCL edge and the start of a sample depending on the microphone of your choice.
 Please be aware that there are different `I2S.begin()` functions which allow to set the parameters very precisely.
 Have a look in the I2S.h file for more information.